AzaharSK/NajrinPracticeaRepo/Java/Spring-Core.md

 Setter Injection          → Optional & flexible
 Field Injection           → Simple but risky
 ```

+## What is @Autowired?

+- __`@Autowired`__ is a `Spring annotation` used for automatic dependency injection.
+- It tells the Spring container to find a matching bean and inject it into the required field, constructor, or setter.

 #############################################################################################################################
 Allows correct behavior in web applications